-a.
+- a.
 Firefighters who are injured while in the performance of duty or who sustain an illness directly related to the fire occupation, will receive up to one (1) year sick leave, not chargeable under sick time regulations.
-After a period of one year, the illness will be reviewed on a monthly basis and further sick leave will be approved or denied.

-b.
-Any service connected disability must be verified by fire reports and verified by the City Appointed Physician.

-c.
-The Employee shall receive full pay during the periods as set forth herein, compensation awards made directly to the individual will not be turned over to the City.

-d.
-If the employee is judged by the City physician or Worker's Compensation physician to be able to perform light duty, an employee on light duty is expected to work two (2) 10-hour days

-1913 "[19]10 schedule J.T.K.J.
-11/19/10 within the eight (8) day work only or incur a loss of benefits under this Article.
+After a period of one year, the illness will be reviewed on a monthly basis and further sick leave will be approved or denied. - b.
+Any service connected disability must be verified by fire reports and verified by the City Appointed Physician. - c.
+The Employee shall receive full pay during the periods as set forth herein, compensation awards made directly to the individual will not be turned over to the City. - d.
+If the employee is judged by the City physician or Worker's Compensation physician to be able to perform light duty, an employee on light duty is expected to work two (2) ten hour days within the eight (8) day work schedule only or incur a loss of benefits under this Article.